-The opportunity to purchase tickets for University athletic and cultural events at faculty/staff rates; and
+The opportunity to purchase tickets for University athletic and cultural events at faculty/staff rates;

-Receipt of University and Alumni Publications.
+Receipt of University and Alumni Publications;

-Campus parking at no charge.
+Campus parking at no charge; and

-The opportunity to purchase an “all access” pass for use of the Charlotte Area Transportation System (CATS) light rail service and other modes of CATS transportation on the same terms and conditions applicable to the faculty and staff.
-Use of the pass requires physical possession of a University identification card.
+The opportunity to purchase a light rail and bus transit pass ]on the same terms and conditions applicable to the faculty and staff.

-Emeriti faculty members are not eligible to: hold University office; sit on tenure, hearing or grievance committees; or to vote in faculty elections.
+Emeriti faculty members are not eligible to hold University office; sit on tenure, hearing or grievance committees; or vote in faculty elections.

 VI.
 Allocation of Departmental Resources to Emeritus Faculty

 The University’s priority for office and research space must be for those who are current faculty members.
-Emeritus faculty members who remain professionally active may apply for use of departmental resources.
-If in the chair’s judgment these professional activities fall within the current mission of the department and if the circumstances permit and the emeritus faculty member has demonstrated a need, then the chair may recommend that the dean approve the allocation of office space and resources, including: office supplies, use of equipment, photocopy cards, and telephone and Internet access.
+Emeritus faculty members who remain professionally active may request that the department chair permit use of departmental resources.
+If in the chair’s judgment these professional activities fall within the current mission of the department, the emeritus faculty has demonstrated a need, and if the circumstances permit, then the chair may recommend that the dean approve the allocation of office space and resources, which may include office supplies, use of equipment, and telephone and Internet access.

 Revision History: